 There is no reason for people to suffer unduly.
 If another party was responsible for the accident, they should pay for pain and suffering, medical care, medical bills, and insurance company claims.
 The compassionate injury lawyers at Ehline Law Firm are here to help.
 We offer a free case review and can help you obtain the money you need for spinal cord injury rehabilitation.
 Call today to request legal advice or ask questions relating to rehab and spinal injury concerns.

 Right now, there isn’t a cure for people with spinal cord injuries.
 Most scientists and physicians devote their lives to this goal.
-While you can see promising research advancements every day, most of the treatment options focus on promoting sensory function and reducing paralysis to the central nervous system.
+While you can see promising research advancements every day, most treatment options focus on promoting sensory function and reducing paralysis of the central nervous system.

 The spinal cord is soft and jelly-like, and the vertebral column protects it.
-A person’s spine column has 33 bones (vertebrae), and each one has a circular opening like a donut’s hole.
+A person’s spine column has 33 bones (vertebrae), each with a circular opening, like a donut’s hole.
 Every bone stacks on top of the other so that the spinal cord runs through the spinal column holes created by the stacks.